Best Bike Panniers of 2021

 Why You Should Trust Us

-To build our testing lineup, we researched over 60 different product options, compared ratings, specifications, and customer feedback, and then purchased 13 models to put through our testing protocol and judge for ourselves.
-In our field testing, we scrutinized the mounting systems, storage capacity, weather resistance, durability, and the overall ease of use.
-Our Alaskan test rides proved to be quite demanding, with no paved surfaces and plenty of bumpy, rough terrain.
+To build our testing lineup, we researched over 60 different products, and compared ratings, specifications, and customer feedback.
+Then, we purchased 14 of the best models to put through our side-by-side testing protocol and judge for ourselves.
+We scrutinized the mounting systems, storage capacity, weather resistance, durability, and overall ease of use.
+Our Alaskan test rides proved quite demanding, with no paved surfaces and plenty of bumpy, rough terrain.
 Our Santa Barbara test rides were not as extreme but provided plenty of opportunities for more frequent transitions while commuting to work or running errands around town.
 We also performed some controlled tests for things like weatherproofing, where we exposed the bags to overnight rains, soaks from a hose, or dunks in a river.
-We hope your rides don't include any dunks in a river, but if they do, you'll know which pannier to choose!

 Related: How We Tested Bike Panniers